ZibraAI/ZibraVDBForHoudini/README.md

         * Visual Studio 2022
             * C++ support
     * Linux
         * curl headers (need to be in default include path)
+    * macOS
+        * Xcode 15.4 or newer
+            * Older Xcode may work, but is not guaranteed
+            * Xcode 15.4 requires macOS 14 or higher
+        * curl headers (need to be in default include path)
 * Environment variables
     * `ZIBRA_HOUDINI_PATH` or `HFS` - must be set to Houdini path (e.g. "C:/Program Files/Side Effects Software/Houdini 20.5.386")